-- The Salad, pictured above: On top of a bed of beautiful salad greens, arrange the Mandarin oranges or orange segments, slices of avocado and very thinly sliced red onion rings.
+- Orange, Avocado & Red Onion Salad: the salad, pictured above: On top of a bed of beautiful salad greens, arrange the Mandarin oranges or orange segments, slices of avocado and very thinly sliced red onion rings.
 This always makes a gorgeous presentation.

-- In a salad of fancy mixed greens, use slices of roasted beets, red onion and bits of goat cheese – the recipe is here: The Beet Goes On Salad.
+- The Beet Goes On Salad: a salad of fancy mixed greens, use slices of roasted beets, red onion and bits of goat cheese.
+It’s a simple but amazing concoction.

-- There is something about this dressing that goes wonderfully with sliced kiwis, and this dressing is good with a number of salads with fruit or made just from fruit.
+- Over Fruit: There is something about this dressing that goes wonderfully with sliced kiwis, and this dressing is good with a number of salads with fruit or made just from fruit.

-- I often marinate orange supremes in this dressing and serve with almost anything – even for breakfast.
+- As a Marinade for Orange Supremes: I often marinate orange supremes in this dressing and serve with almost anything – even for breakfast.

 Let’s talk about how to save money/time on this recipe: